compose-spec/compose-spec/deploy.md

 ### restart_policy

 `restart_policy` configures if and how to restart containers when they exit.
-If `restart_policy` is not set, Compose implementations MUST consider `restart` field set by service configuration.
+If `restart_policy` is not set, Compose considers the `restart` field set by service configuration.

 - `condition`: One of `none`, `on-failure` or `any` (default: `any`).
 - `delay`: How long to wait between restart attempts, specified as a [duration](11-extension.md#specifying-durations) (default: 0).